supleed2/EIE4-FYP/writeup.md

 # Implementation

 This section details the implementation of the project, with sub-sections covering different areas of the final implementation.
 These sub-sections do not represent the order of implementation, but rather logical grouping to keep relevant decision and design aspects together.
 Areas for further work are also briefly discussed, with further detail in the [Further Work](#conclusions-and-further-work) section.

-> Directly pasting in code only helpful to illustrate very specific points, ie annotated / edited snippets.
-Useful to explain algorithmic flow / highlight an optimisation.
-Use screenshots to demonstrate things like failure cases (glitches on `saw2sin` output), not the expected outcome.
-Focus on design concepts, detail interesting parts.
-Large snippets (documentation / API) can go in the appendix.
-Software is on GitHub.
+The implementation is available in the GitHub repository: [supleed2/EIE4-FYP](https://github.com/supleed2/EIE4-FYP).

 ## Setting up the LiteX Framework